Sebkovacs/Portfolio-next/projects/bolwarra-heights-house.md

 ---

-New build on an empty site.

-Rural location out past Maitland.
+A new custom home in a rural setting.

 Approval via Complying Development pathway.

-Worked on the construction & tender documents.
+For this project I worked on the construction documents.